Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Model Verification and Validation

-Here, a simple equation with a linear source term is considered, \begin{linenomath} \end{linenomath} where $\gamma$ is a known constant function.
+Here, a simple equation with a linear source term is considered, \begin{linenomath} \end{linenomath} where $\lambda$ is a constant and $\eta(\bs x)$ is a known function.
 On a periodic domain with constant velocity, $\bs u$, the problem is a first order linear differential equation, which acts independently on all wavelengths.
-That means that for any selected wavevector $\bs k$, we can solve analytically the equation for initial condition $\phi\mid_{t=0} = P e^{\thei\bs k\cdot \bs x}$ and $\gamma = G e^{\thei\bs k\cdot \bs x}$.
-The analytical solution will be a transition between the initial condition and the steady state, \begin{linenomath} \end{linenomath} where $a = \lambda + \thei\left(\bs{u}\cdot\bs k\right) + M\left(\bs k\cdot\bs k\right)$.
+That means that for any selected wavevector $\bs k$, we can solve analytically the equation for initial condition $\phi\mid_{t=0} = P e^{\thei \bs k\cdot \bs x}$ and $\eta = G e^{\thei \bs k\cdot \bs x}$, where upright $\thei$ denotes the imaginary unit.
+The analytical solution will be a transition between the initial condition and the steady state, \begin{linenomath} \end{linenomath} where $a = \lambda + \thei \left(\bs{u}\cdot\bs k\right) + M\left(\bs k\cdot\bs k\right)$.
 As the equation is linear, one can take the imaginary or real part of the above analytical solution to obtain a real valued solution.
-By varying $G$ and $P$ one can study the influence of the initial conditions, and the steady-state solution separately.
+If not specifically mentioned, the real part is used in tests.
+By varying $P$ and $G$ one can study the influence of the initial condition and the steady-state solution respectively.